jiezhoucs/must-read/notes/mem_safety/safe_impl/2017-DangSan-EuroSys17.md

 **pointer logger**: it keeps track of all the pointers to their pointee on a per-thread view.
-Whenever a pointer is updated (excluding certain cases such as simple pointer arithmetic on the same pointer), it is register in the logger.
+Whenever a pointer is updated (excluding certain cases such as simple pointer arithmetic on the same pointer), it is registered in the logger.
 When an object is freed, a function `invalptrs()` walks through the log invalidates all valid pointers.
 It invalidates a pointer by setting the most significant bit to 1.